 Representatives from NASA visited the campus of Alderson Broaddus University.
-Mr. Kenneth D. Rehm, cyber security assurance, and Isaac H. Lambert, associate director for recruitment, spoke to AB students about the opportunities for internships and pathways to joining NASA.
+Mr. Kenneth D. Rehm, associate director of NASA’s Independent Verification and Validation (IV&V) program, and Isaac H. Lambert, cybersecurity assurance specialist, spoke to AB students about the opportunities for internships and pathways to joining NASA.

 Computer science and cyber security students at AB learned about the John McBride Software Testing & Research (JSTAR) Laboratory which is part of the NASA IV and V program.
 This program provides simulations of embedded spacecraft environments and test services to verify and validate spacecraft flight software products from NASA flight projects.
 Through this internship, students would be involved in research and development conducted to improve test methods and simulations while gaining cyber security knowledge and mentors.